 Vietnam / Cộng hòa Xã hội chủ nghĩa Việt Nam – Let’s explore here

-Vietnam is a stunningly beautiful country in South East Asia.
-It’s a mostly hilly and forested country, and it has a very long coastline – over 2,100 miles long.
+Vietnam is a stunningly beautiful country in south east Asia.
+It’s about 1½ times the size of the UK, and a similar size to Finland.
+It’s a mostly hilly and forested country, and it has a very long coastline – over 2,100 miles (3,400 km) long.
 Mountains cover two fifths of the country.
-It has a very long, rich and troubled history.
-Its neighbours include China, Laos and Cambodia.
+The highest point is Fansipan, at 10,326 ft (3,147 m) above sea level.

 Road traffic in Hanoi in Vietnam